abpy/FujifilmCameraProfiles/README.md

 * Eterna
 * Classic Neg

+## New: Conversion luts for Classic Neg, Bleach Bypass, and Nostalgic Neg
+These luts will convert images processed with Provia to the classic neg, bleach bypass, or nostalgic neg film simulations.
+They can be used with non fuji cameras using the the dng tables provided here, or with fuji x-trans cameras that don't come with these profiles using the Provia camera matching profile.
+They can also be applied directly to camera jpegs.
+The .cube files can be found in `provia conversion luts/` and are provided in both DisplayP3 and sRGB.

 ## Usage
 Included for each profile are:
 * text file containing the xml LookTable and ToneCurve for dcp profiles